 Valsavarenche

-Municipal parking area with 11 parking spaces for campers and caravans, on self-locking, 100 meters from the town.
+Municipal parking area with 11 camper and caravan sites, on self-parking, 100 mt from the town center.

-The area is equipped with water loading / unloading (no electricity), for a fee, free in summer.
-Payments at Bar Lo Granì (50 m), Town Hall (100 m), Tabaccheria (250 m), Bar Lo Fourquin (250 m), indicating the license plate of the vehicle.
-The ticket must be displayed in a visible way behind the windshield to allow checks by municipal officials (frequent checks).
+The area is equipped with water loading/unloading (no electricity), chargeable, free in summer.
+Payments at Bar Lo Granì (50 m), City Hall (100 m), Tabaccheria (250 m), Bar Lo Fourquin (250 m), marking the license plate of the vehicle.
+The ticket should be prominently displayed behind the windshield to allow checks by city officials (frequent checks).

-Not usable in winter (October / Easter) as it is located in an avalanche risk area.
+Not usable in winter (October/Easter) as it is located in avalanche risk zone.

 GPS COORDINATES: